Semprini/pyMDG/README.md

 - Export to folder where you want to generate from

-Note: Sparx V16+ does not need to be export.
-Parser uses native SQLite file format which is the same schema as database repositories.
+Note: Sparx V16+ does not need to be exported.
+The parser uses native SQLite file format which is the same schema as database repositories.

 ## Draw.io Export Process
 The UML parser expects a specific package layout which mimics the Sparx hierarchy, please see the sample files.